riahalz/Shadows-On-The-Sands/README.md

 Free to play on itch.io

 <b>Technologies:</b>
-- Python
+- Programming languages: Python
-- Ren'Py
+- Engines: Ren'Py
-- GIMP
-- Autodesk Sketchbook
+- Graphic Design: GIMP, Autodesk Sketchbook

 This code contains some of the game's source code files and assets.
 All code and assets are the sole property of the developer and cannot be replicated.